• A large infestation with hills in the background.

 Description

-- A warm season, perennial, semi-aquatic grass species that can reach heights of up to 15 feet and forms dense clonal stands containing both living and dead shoots from previous growing seasons.
+• Non-native phragmites is a warm season, perennial, semi-aquatic grass species that can grow up to 15 feet tall.
+It forms dense clonal stands containing both living and dead shoots from previous growing seasons.

-- Stems are hollow, ridged, and rough in texture, lack fungal spots and red internodes (common on native variety stems), are green with yellow nodes during the growing season and tan/yellow when dry during the winter.
+• Stems are hollow, ridged, and rough in texture.
+Stems typically lack fungal spots and red internodes (features commonly found on native variety stems).
+They are green with yellow nodes during the growing season and turn tan or yellow when dry during the winter.

-- Leaves are blue-green, 15 - 20 inches long, 1 - 1.5 inches wide, and are arranged all along one side of the stem.
-Leaves adhere tightly to the stem throughout the growing season and remain as long as the stalk stays standing.
+• Leaves are blue-green, 15 to 20 inches long, 1 to 1.5 inches wide.
+Leaves are arranged along one side of the stem.
+Leaves remain attached to the stem throughout the growing season as long as the stalk stands.

-- Flowering stalks produce thousands of grayish seeds covered in fine silky hairs that give them a fluffy appearance.
+• Flowering stalks produce thousands of grayish seeds covered in fine silky hairs, giving them a fluffy appearance.

-- Below ground, root growth is extensive.
-Roots and rhizomes can spread more than 10 feet laterally and several feet deep during a single growing season.
+• Below ground, root growth is extensive.
+Roots and rhizomes can spread more than 10 feet laterally and several feet deep in a single growing season.

-- It is IMPORTANT that the differences between the native species and non-native subspecies are clearly identified before deeming a site infested by invasive common reed.
-There are many online resources available that provide comparisons of both plants.
+• It is IMPORTANT that the differences between the native species and non-native subspecies are clearly identified before deeming a site infested by invasive common reed.
+Several online resources are available that provide comparisons of both plants.
 Please visit the National Park Service's Plant Conservation Alliance's web page or Michigan State University Extension information to learn the differences.

 Habitat

-Non-native phragmites can be found in a variety of aquatic to semi-aquatic habitats throughout the state.
-This plant is more likely to be found in disturbed sites where soil has been exposed or nutrient inputs are high such as roadsides, gravel pits, developed shorelines, disturbed wetlands and marshes, flooded areas, eroded streambanks, etc.
+Non-native phragmites grows in a variety of aquatic to semi-aquatic habitats throughout the state.
+This plant is commonly found in disturbed sites where soil has been exposed or nutrient inputs are high such as roadsides, gravel pits, developed shorelines, disturbed wetlands and marshes, flooded areas, eroded streambanks, etc.

 Means of spread and distribution

-Non-native phragmites spreads to new areas by both seeds and vegetative means.
-Vegetative dispersal typically occurs through the movement of root fragments along eroded streams or contaminated soils.
-Seed dispersal occurs through wind, water, animal and human activities.
-Existing stands spread horizontally by a vast network of underground rhizomes which can grow up to 10 feet in a single growing season.
+Non-native phragmites spreads to new areas through both seeds and vegetative means.
+Vegetative dispersal typically occurs through the movement of root fragments through eroded streams or contaminated soils.
+Seed dispersal occurs by wind, water, animal and human activities.
+Existing stands spread horizontally through a vast network of underground rhizomes, which can grow up to 10 feet in a single growing season.

 Impacts

-Non-native phragmites grows and spreads aggressively by producing high numbers of seeds, an extensive system of rhizomes, and by out-competing native plant species, thus creating large/dense stands with low biological diversity.
+Non-native phragmites spreads aggressively by producing large numbers of seeds and an extensive system of rhizomes.
+This growth allows it to outcompete native plant species and form large and dense stands with low biological diversity.
 Currently, a very small percentage of Minnesota's native wetlands exist throughout the state and invasion by this species puts these few highly valuable remaining habitats at great risk.

 Prevention and Management

-- A sound management plan is necessary to manage this species and will take a commitment of many years to ensure that the population has been eliminated or at least under control.
-Landowners that work together with their adjacent neighbors, lake associations and local governments to develop a long-term regional management plan have the greatest success reducing this species over time.
-Management plans that emphasize native species restoration following treatments have been shown to sustain management well into the future and prevent new populations from developing.
+• A sound management plan is necessary to manage this species and will take many years to ensure that the population has been eliminated or at least under control.
+Landowners that work together with their adjacent neighbors, lake associations and local governments to develop a long-term regional management plan have the greatest success in reducing this species over time.
+Management plans that emphasize native species restoration following treatments have been shown to be the most successful.
 New infestations are less costly to control and easier to eradicate, thus knowing how to identify both native and non-native varieties is essential.
-Once common reed becomes established, it can be expensive to control and requires a significant amount of labor.
-Landowners that live adjacent to or near established invasive common reed populations should continually be on the look-out to eradicate seedlings and small plants invading their properties.
-Anyone that has been working or recreating in an infestation of invasive common reed should take care to ensure that all equipment, footwear and clothing are free of any seed or root fragments.
+Once invasive common reed becomes established, it can be expensive to control and requires a significant amount of labor.
+Landowners that live adjacent to or near established invasive common reed populations should continually be on the look-out to eradicate seedlings and small plants invading properties.
+Anyone working or recreating in an infestation of invasive common reed should clean equipment, footwear, and clothing to avoid spreading seeds or root fragments.

-- Intensive grazing of invasive common reed stands can help to reduce seed production and foster development of other more desirable plants.
-However, much like burning and mowing, grazing alone will not provide long-term sustainable control of the population unless it is part of an integrated approach.
-Furthermore, depending on the infestation, grazing may only be practical during droughts or over the winter months when livestock can access the area.
+• Intensive grazing of invasive common reed stands can help reduce seed production and foster development of other more desirable plants.
+However, grazing alone will not provide long-term sustainable control of the population unless it is part of an integrated approach.
+Depending on the infestation, grazing may only be practical during droughts or the winter months when livestock can access the area.
 Late winter or early season grazing followed by herbicide treatment and a prescribed burn can significantly control invasive common reed and foster regrowth of native plants.

-- Due to the fact that invasive common reed is a semi-aquatic to aquatic species, it is IMPORTANT to use only herbicides that are labeled and approved for use in or around water.
+• Since invasive common reed is a semi-aquatic to aquatic species, it is IMPORTANT to use only herbicides that are labeled and approved for use in or around water.
 If treating plants near water with herbicide, please be aware of the state pesticide laws and use only products labeled for aquatic use.
-If treating plants below the high water mark, please contact the MN DNR to learn more about any restrictions.
+If treating plants below the high-water mark, please contact the MN DNR to learn more about any restrictions.
 No permit is needed if plants are not in standing water.
-Standing water is defined as the ordinary high water mark.
+Standing water is defined as the ordinary high-water mark.
 An invasive aquatic plant management permit is needed if plants are in standing water.
 To get a permit, contact your area aquatic invasive species specialist.